Blog | Personal Finance

 Unlike your group of good advisors, your personal support group is your reliable, go-to place to get moral, mental and emotional encouragement.
 This is a group made up of people you trust and can turn to, especially when times get tough.
 They listen, are aligned with you to accomplish your goals, and most important, give you honest feedback – even when you don’t want to hear it!

 Face it.
-We women can make a lot of excuses, especially when it comes to money.
+People can make a lot of excuses, especially when it comes to money.
 But imagine making these excuses out loud to a group of close friends whom you trust and admire.
 They want you to succeed and will provide the encouragement you need to turn your negative thinking around.
 Without this ongoing support group in place, you will probably quit.

 According to the Mayo Clinic, some of the benefits of support groups include, “Feeling less lonely, isolated or judged, gaining a sense of empowerment and control, improving your coping skills and sense of adjustment, and reducing distress, depression or anxiety.”
 Who couldn’t use this kind of positive influence in their life?
 So with this in mind…